sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 # AT Commands

 LoRaSerial radios are very flexible.
-By default the radio is looking for serial communication at 57600bps.
+By default, the radio is looking for serial communication at 57600bps.
 Open the terminal of your choice and enter +++ and wait for an OK.
 The radio is now ready for an AT command.

 Below is a brief list of commands: